The Aaron Papers www.the-aaron-papers.net

 him take his rod away from me, And let not his terror make me afraid: 35Then

 would I speak, and not fear him; For I am not so in myself.
-10 My soul

 is weary of my life; I will give free course to my complaint; I will speak